digikin/influxdb-perfcounter/readme.md

 ```

 ## Testing and config
-1. Once you save the file we are going to export the $INFLUX_TOKEN
-2. To test if telefraf can connect issue the command inside the folder telegraf is located:
+1. To test if telefraf can connect issue the command inside the folder telegraf is located:
 ```
 .\telegraf --config telegraf.conf --test
 ```